 Fundamental attribution error is the brain's tendency to ascribe the actions or behaviors of others to character or personality, but our same actions or behaviors to situations beyond our control.
 For example, suppose my child is sick and I rush to the hospital.
 I speed and cut someone off.
 I excuse this action or behavior as circumstantial.
 If someone else cuts me off, however, I may judge them as reckless or selfish.
 They may be late to a meeting, trying to catch a flight, rushing to the hospital, or simply unaware that my vehicle was approaching.

-Blip blip.
+The bell chimes.
 I pause.
 I interrupt the narrative.
 If judging, I bless.
 I assume the best.
 For me, this is an intentional exercise that takes practice.
-BlipBlip helps reinforce it.
+The Mindfulness Bell helps reinforce it.

 There are many productivity hacks.
 I use Note pad to list the 1 must and 3 important tasks I want to accomplish.

-I use Slides to digitize my vision board.
-My vision board includes specific, actionable goals that are both tangible (e.g. remodeling a bathroom) to intangible (e.g. cultivating goodwill).
+I use Slides to digitize my action board.
+My action board includes specific, actionable goals that are both tangible (e.g. remodeling a bathroom) and intangible (e.g. cultivating goodwill).
 I've included meditation goals that are also measurable and specific (e.g. an hourlong attentional hold).
 For more on the stages of attention, click here.

 Pulse oximeters measure blood oxygen levels.
 When we breathe, oxygen enters the lungs.
 A gas exchange takes place and the oxygen molecule binds to hemoglobin.
 The blood cells deliver oxygen to the cells in the body.
 The pulse oximeter slides over the finger and uses infrared light refraction to measure how well oxygen is binding to the red blood cells.
 This is measured as peripheral capillary oxygen saturation, or SpO2.
 I wear this device when I practice breath work exercises such as the Wim Hof Method, breath holds, when taking a C02 tolerance test, or when taking a blood oxygen level test (BOLT).
 The BOLT score is an assessment used by Patrick McKeown to determine relative breathing volume during rest and breathlessness during physical exercise.